DeuxMoi

-DeuxMoi (also stylized Deuxmoi or @deuxmoi) is a pseudonymous Instagram account which publishes celebrity gossip.
+Deuxmoi (also stylized DeuxMoi or @deuxmoi) is a pseudonymous Instagram account which publishes celebrity gossip.

 History

-The DeuxMoi account was originally used as a fashion-focused blog by two friends.
+The Deuxmoi account was originally used as a fashion-focused blog by two friends.
 During the COVID-19 pandemic, one of the two account holders asked its followers to share stories about celebrities.
 The account operator began posting screenshots of direct messages with stories of celebrity encounters for followers to see.
 The earliest stories concerned, respectively, Leonardo DiCaprio and Jonah Hill.
-Ownership of the handle, or the identity of those running the account, may have changed in 2021.
+Ownership of the handle, or the identities of those running the account, may have changed in 2021.

+The Spotify Original live podcast Deux Me After Dark ran from September 2021 to November 2022.
+In January 2022, the podcast Deux U premiered.

 In November 2022, the proprietor of the account published a novel, Anon Pls.
-The novel, which is written with Jessica Goodman, follows a fictional version of the account creator's life.
+The novel, written with Jessica Goodman, follows a fictional version of the account creator's life.

 Content

 The account is known for publishing stories and celebrity information considered mundane, such as food preferences, or reactions to chance encounters with fans.
 The account's operator has said she does not publish "sad" stories, such as those about "family situations" or "substance abuse".
 The account does not verify the content it publishes.
 The account often highlights celebrity visits to New York City restaurants, such as Carbone and Via Carota.